Clothing swap: Barriers

 Some factors limit participation in clothing swaps- social outlooks and quality concerns.
 When obtaining second-hand clothing, certain members of society see this as a new social label.
 They believe that their social status depends on whether their closets are full of first vs. second-hand clothing.
 Second-hand clothing can be interpreted by others as a lack of wealth.
 To address this there are designer quality swaps.
 Quality concerns also arise during swaps.
 Swap participants want to ensure clothing items are of good quality and have not deteriorated from prior use.
 When shopping second hand the clothes are used and some members of society do not want to swap their belongings for an item of worse quality.
 To address this issue swap hosts can check the quality of items contributed to a swap.

+One of the main issues of clothing swaps is the availability in the local area.
+They tend to be quite expensive and complicated to organise with a lot of visitors and variety of clothes.
+Therefore, the digitalisation of these swaps have been discussed among many organisers in the industry.

+The digital era of CLOSWAPs

+In the modern era, many businesses have tried to adopt the notion of swapping online through apps on phones or websites.
+Notably, a swapping marketplace called CLOSWAP has recently developed an online marketplace which allows swappers to swap anytime, anywhere and with anyone.
+CLOSWAP efficiently matches potential swappers with each other to give them the option to meet up and safely swap their unworn items.